Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Estimation and Inference

-The next assumption weakens the standard overlap assumption (also known as positivity).
+Next, we consider the overlap assumption, also known as positivity, in the current setting.
 We define the probability \textit{density} of treatment realization $w$ at time $t$ given the history, $\propscore = f(W_t = w \mid \history)$, as the propensity score at time period $t$.
-Also, let $\intervdistf[][F]$ denote the probability density function of the stochastic intervention $\interv[F]$. \begin{assumption}[Bounded relative overlap] \spacingset{1.25} There exists a constant $\bound[W] > 0$ such that $\propscore > \bound[W] \cdot \intervdistf[][F](w)$ for all $w \in \alltrt$. \end{assumption} Assumption~\ref{ass:positivity} ensures that all the treatment patterns which are possible under the stochastic intervention of interest can also be observed.
+Also, let $\intervdistf[][F]$ denote the probability density function of the stochastic intervention $\interv[F]$.
+The assumption requires the ratio of propensity score over the density for the stochastic intervention, rather than the propensity score itself, is bounded away from zero. \begin{assumption}[Bounded relative overlap] \spacingset{1.25} There exists a constant $\bound[W] > 0$ such that $\propscore > \bound[W] \cdot \intervdistf[][F](w)$ for all $w \in \alltrt$. \end{assumption} Assumption~\ref{ass:positivity} ensures that all the treatment patterns which are possible under the stochastic intervention of interest can also be observed.
 This assumption enforces that the support of the intervention distribution has to be included in the support of the propensity score, and does not allow for interventions that assign positive mass to fixed treatments $w$.
-If the density $\intervdistf[][F]$ of the stochastic intervention is bounded, \cref{ass:positivity} is automatically satisfied so long as the standard overlap assumption holds, i.e., there exists $\bound[W] > 0$ such that $\propscore > \bound[W]$ for all $w \in \alltrt$.